kaylerp/learn-xgboost-kp/README.md

      Run the CreateFeatureVectors2.java file.

 *Question 3:* How did the output vectors change?
+     -It seems like the vectors include more than just binary numbers (0,1).
+Each instance vector is longer now than before.
+While reateFeatureVectors1 only included exact matches, CreateFeatureVectors2 includes overlap count.
+Thus more indices are included in the vector files after running CreateFeatureVectors2.java

      Train the model with the new vectors.

 *Question 4:* What was the accuracy with the improved name comparison?
+     - 32 false positives, 42 false negatives
+          Accuracy: 81.50%

 Consider these questions:
 * Remember we just compared all fields exactly.
 What could we do better when representing the data to the classifier?